egnyte/cloudimized/README.md

 ## Overview

-Cloudimized periodical scans of GCP resources via API calls and dumps them into yaml files.
+Cloudimized periodical scans of resources via API calls and dumps them into yaml files.
 Files are tracked in Git, so every configuration change is being tracked.
 It gathers additional information for each change: changer's identity, related Terraform runs (optionally), identify change ticket number (optionally).